 For subsection 69(2) of the Act, the material must:

-- (a) be provided in duplicate; and - (b) be accompanied by the approved form; and - (c) be accompanied by evidence of the publication of the material.
+- (a) be provided in duplicate; and - (b) be accompanied by the approved form.

 Note: Under regulation 11.18, a document that is not in English must be accompanied by a verified translation.